 Boston Medical Center History

-The establishment of Boston City Hospital in 1864 was a major milestone and accomplishment for the City of Boston and for the history of health care in the United States.
-At its founding, Boston City Hospital was the first municipal hospital in the United States.
+The establishment of Boston City Hospital in 1864 was a major accomplishment for the city of Boston and milestone in the history of U.S. health care as it was the first municipal hospital in the country.

-As a municipal institution, Boston City Hospital began to provide much needed health care to both the poor of Boston, which at that time was primarily made up the large number of Irish Immigrants coming to Boston during the mid-19th century.
-Boston Medical Center, which is the result of the 1996 merger of Boston City Hospital and University Hospital, exists on the same grounds of the original Boston City Hospital, and carries forward the singular mission of providing exceptional care without exception to the underserved communities in Boston with an overarching vision of health equity.
+Boston Medical Center, the result of a 1996 merger of Boston City Hospital and University Hospital, exists on the same grounds of the original Boston City Hospital, and carries forward the singular mission of providing “Exceptional Care without Exception” to historically and systemically underserved Boston communities with an overarching vision rooted in health equity.

 Boston City Hospital, circa 1903